How to Prepare for a Texas Winter Storm

 Preparing ahead of a storm helps keep you safe and comfortable.
 Here are some measures you can take to prep your home for winter:

-• Keep a shovel and snow chains in your car in case you need to drive in icy conditions
+• Keep a shovel and snow chains in your car in case you must drive in icy conditions.

-• Only use a generator outdoors and away from windows
+• If you use a generator, always run it outdoors and away from windows and vents to avoid carbon monoxide hazards.

 Emergency kit checklist

-An emergency kit is valuable for a variety of unexpected events, especially a power outage or winter storm.
-Keep these essentials ready to go:
+An emergency kit is valuable for unexpected events, especially power outages during a winter storm.
+Gather these essentials:

 • Three days’ worth of non-perishable food for your family